Mohan-Sharma/JavaLiteSpringDemo/README.md

 # JavaLiteSpringDemo
 This repository demonstrates how we can use JavaLite ActiveJDBC along with Spring.
+Used AngularJS for client data binding.

 Steps to run the application.
 1. Clone the demo and import to IDE